KelianF/Julia_Intro_18.S191/README.md

 # Julia_Introduction
-Repotoget my hands on Julia basics
+Repo to get my hands on Julia basics